decentral1se/tasty-discover/README.md

 [tasty framework]: https://github.com/feuerbach/tasty

 Prefix your test case names and `tasty-discover` will discover, collect and run them.
-All popular Haksell test libraries are covered.
+All popular Haskell test libraries are covered.
 Configure once and then just write your tests.
 Avoid forgetting to add test modules to your Cabal/Hpack files.
 Tasty ingredients are included along with various configuration options for different use cases.